OBOE Research Platform topics:

 Studies on the Venice Biennale: National Pavilions

-For publication consideration please email an abstract of 300 words together with a short bio to firstname.lastname@example.org by December 27, 2020.
+For publication consideration, please email an abstract of 300 words together with 5 keywords and a short bio to firstname.lastname@example.org by March 31, 2022.

 Papers selected for publication should be submitted for double-blind peer review by July 31, 2022.